OpenXiangShan/RhyMAX/README.md

 # AME

-This is a TPU.
+This is used to accelerate matrix operations.

 ## Quick start